 Message from the melody

 Duong Trinh is a Co musician.
-His compositions all have the sound of the Tra My mountain region, where the Co, Ca Dong, and Xo Dang people live.
+His compositions all have the sounds of the Tra My mountain region, where the Co, Ca Dong, and Xo Dang people live.
 Duong Trinh is especially known for the album "Hon Nui" - a collection of 13 songs he wrote with the breath and melody of his people.
 This album has achieved many successes and awards, especially being welcomed and responded to by many young generations.
-Along with composing, Duong Trinh is a special mountain singer with a warm, strong, and generous voice...
+Along with composing, Duong Trinh is a special mountain singer with a warm, strong, and heroic voice...
 (XH)

 Ethnic minority mountain music is a very rich and diverse treasure through musical instruments, folk songs, folk dances, festivals and prayers...
-The place where I was born is from a cave, by a warm red fire, from my mother's lullaby and my father's stories, from the river, the mountain, the waterfall, the birdsong...
+The place where I was born was from a cave, beside a warm red fire, from my mother's lullaby and my father's stories, from the river, the mountain, the waterfall, the birdsong...
 All of the above factors have urged and inspired me to love even more the mountains and forests where I was born.

 Promoting culture through music

-As an ethnic minority musician myself, I want my music to contribute to bringing the culture of my people to listeners.
-From here, they will understand more clearly the nature of culture, art, country and people of my people.
+As an ethnic minority musician myself, I want my music to contribute to bringing the culture of my people to the listeners.
+From here, they will understand more clearly about the nature of culture, art, country and people of my people.

-However, in today's era, the trend of integration combined with the development of mass media, mountainous youth turn their backs on traditional music.
+However, in today's era, the trend of integration combined with the development of mass media, mountain youth turn their backs on traditional music.
 Young people follow market music, foreign entertainment and gradually forget their traditional music, leading to the gradual disappearance of traditional music.

 Source: https://baoquangnam.vn/am-nhac-cua-nguoi-mien-nui-3142196.html